etewiah/property_web_builder/README.md

 ## Rails Version

-PropertyWebBuilder runs with Rails >= 5.0
+PropertyWebBuilder runs with Rails '>= 5.0.0', '< 5.1'
+Support for Rails 5.1.0 will come soon

 ## Ruby Version